guillaumegenthial/guillaumegenthial.github.io/_posts/2017-10-01-image-to-latex.markdown

-## The Sequence to Sequence framework
+## Sequence to Sequence basics

 Let's explain the sequence to sequence framework as we'll rely on it for our model.
-Let's start with the simplest version.
-Our goal is to translate `how are you` in French `comment ça va`.
+Let's start with the simplest version on the tranlation task.
+As an example, let's translate `how are you` in French `comment ça va`.

 ### Vanilla Seq2Seq